 Some common policies include:

-Committee-specific rules for major projects such as the annual fun run or auction gala.
+Committee-specific rules for major projects such as a yearly fun run or auction gala.

 When to send condolences and in what manner (flowers, card, etc.).